 Qualified Trust Service Providers (QTSP), including providers of Qualified Electronic Ledgers, are supervised by a national authority to ensure that they meet the functional and security requirements of the eIDAS 2 regulation [i.1].
 The acceptance of a Qualified Trust Service as meeting the regulatory requirements is based on an audit by a "Conformity Assessment Body" accredited under EU regulations.
 It is common for the audit to be based on assessment of Policy and Security Requirements for the provision of particular trust service defined by ETSI.QTSPs who are recognised under the eIDAS 2 [i.1] supervisory scheme are included in Trusted List which identifies the trust services supported and a public key certificate which identifies the provider of the trust service.

-Requirements on measures for a high common level of cybersecurity across the Union is specified in regulation Directive (EU) 2022/2555 [i.10], commonly referred to as NIS2, applies to Qualified Trust Service thereby assuring that the security of such essential services.
-ETSI EN 319 401 [i.11] defines general policy requirements for Trust Service Providers and is currently being updated to incorporate all the requirements of NIS2.
+Requirements on measures for a high common level of cybersecurity across the Union is specified in regulation Directive (EU) 2022/2555 [i.10], commonly referred to as NIS2 [i.10], applies to Qualified Trust Service thereby assuring that the security of such essential services.
+ETSI EN 319 401 [i.11] defines general policy requirements for Trust Service Providers and is currently being updated to incorporate all the requirements of NIS2 [i.10].

 6 PDL and eIDAS 2 Trust Services